 Steel may not be your go-to material for a residential or office building.
 But, because of all the advantages of building with steel, it should be.

-While many of us believe that steel is a material best reserved for garages or large agricultural buildings, there are clear advantages it presents.
-Steel can make an attractive building—and excellent construction material.
+While many of us believe that steel is a material best reserved for garages or large agricultural buildings, it presents clear advantages.
+Steel can make an attractive building—and an excellent construction material.

 It’s SUSTAINABLE, AFFORDABLE, and DURABLE.

-However, because it can be a novel idea to consider it as a first choice, you may need to consider the following advantages of building with steel – ones that truly leverage all of the assets that steel has to offer.
+However, because it can be a novel idea to consider it as a first choice, you may need to consider the following advantages of building with steel – ones that genuinely leverage all of the assets steel offers.

 The Attributes of Steel That Make It a Solid Building Choice

 Steel (designs) are typically lighter than wooden ones.